 We use specialized equipment to measure the effects of pressure on a valve’s performance including the open PSI assignment.
 During this test, pressure builds up within the test volume until the valve opens.
 The valve opens far enough to allow a large amount of flow to escape, which causes a sudden drop in pressure.
 The test equipment records the point of this occurrence.
 All of our valves are rated in this manner.

 Even more noteworthy, Smart Products has the ability to customize the open pressure of valves ranging from 0.07 to 20 PSI.
 And, very soon we will be able to offer higher pressures because we are currently testing new spring designs to allow even higher opening pressure of our valves.

-When ordering valves, we can discuss your pressure requirements and help you select the right valve for your application.
 If you’re looking for relief valves, Stage 3: Open is a critical component to understand because an accurate open pressure ensures your device will function exactly to your device requirements.

 During stage 4, the pressure moves fluid through the valve with such velocity that the poppet travels to its limit.
 At this point, the valve has achieved a FULLY OPEN state.
 Once the valve is fully open, more flow can still be achieved, but at a diminishing return because the poppet cannot travel any further.

 For customers who want to maintain a level of pressure in applications, being aware of this phenomenon is important.
 Once fully open is reached, a large pressure increase will be required to marginally raise the flow.
 That is why it is always good to make sure the valve you order has sufficient flow at your operating pressures.
 There are no operational penalties for a larger valve other than your space constraints.